nicocavallo/rockpaperscissors-scala/README.md

-eBay Challenge - Rock Paper Scissors
+Rock Paper Scissors - Scala Version
 ====================================

 This is an attempt to solve eBay Coding challenge